-B.3.2.1 Mission
+B.3.2.1 Mission and Vision

-Athora Netherlands has expressed the ambition to become the number 1 Pension provider in the Netherlands, offering the best value for money.
+Athora Netherlands has expressed the ambition to become the most valued Pension provider in the Netherlands offering the best value for money in a sustainable way and provide quality service to our customers.
 With this focus as starting point a Risk Strategy is set out that contributes to a sustainable growth of Athora Netherlands, for the benefit of all its stakeholders.